 In addition to these program completer surveys, the Commission administers both a Master Teacher Survey and an Employer Survey.
 The Master Teacher Survey is open from September 1 to August 31 annually.
 Preliminary teacher preparation programs send the link to the Master Teacher Survey to all their master teachers as well as submit information to the Commission on the total number of master teachers that program has that year.
-The Employer Survey is open in the fall-October to December-and asks employers to provide feedback on an institution's programs if the employer has hired at least two (2) completers from that program in the past three (3) years.
+The Employer Survey is open in the fall-October to December-and asks employers to provide feedback on an institution's programs if the employer has hired at least 2 completers from that program in the past 3 years.
 More information on the Surveys can be found on this webpage.

 New in 2019 was the implementation of the "Other Educators Survey" to capture survey information from program completers for the remaining credential areas not included in teaching or administrator preparation programs.
-This includes those programs such as Pupil Personnel Services, School Nurse, Teacher Librarian, Speech Language Pathology and Agriculture Specialist, and the Reading and Literacy Leadership Specialist credential.
+This includes those programs such as Pupil Personnel Services, School Nurse, Teacher Librarian, Speech Language Pathology and other credentials.
 This information is available for the first time in 2019.